rahulkashyap411/kuibit/example_bins/README.md

-# Example executables build with PostCactus
+# Example executables build with `kuibit`

-In this directory, we collect working programs built with PostCactus.
-You can use these scripts as good examples of `PostCactus`usage (or you can directly use them).
+In this directory, we collect working programs built with `kuibit`.
+You can use these scripts as good examples of ``kuibit``usage (or you can directly use them).

 Scripts available: